mihamieat/media-server/README.md

 default deluge password is `deluge`. it is advised to change it.

+You will need to declare a folder on the container side (/torrents) to "watch" for torrents that come from Jackett (Settings > Autoadd plugin).

 ### jackett

 access to jacket interface to your server url and port `9117`

+it must be configured from the dashboard so that the "blackhole" field contains the name of the folder that corresponds to the volume declared in the Docker Compose file (/torrents).

 ## stop the services